 While anxiety can make us feel many of the same ways, panic attack symptoms are more physically and psychologically intense and can come on suddenly, sometimes out of nowhere.

-Panic attacks can build quickly and reach their highest intensity in a matter of minutes.
+Panic attacks can build quickly, and they usually reach their highest intensity in a matter of minutes.
 They usually last between 5-20 minutes.
 After a panic attack subsides, people often feel exhausted.

-Anxiety attacks are distinct from panic attacks in that the symptoms are physically and psychologically less intense, and often occur in response to a known stressor or phobia, rather than out of the blue.
+The symptoms of anxiety attacks are physically and psychologically less intense than in panic attacks, and they often occur in response to a known stressor or phobia.

 While an anxiety attack isn’t a term officially recognized by the DSM-5, it does describe a real experience people have of heightened feelings of anxiety.